certik/hermes2d/doc/src/tutorial-2.rst

 Tutorial Part II (Automatic Adaptivity)
 =======================================

-In the computations that we carried out so far, we have not paid any attention to the accuracy of the results.
+So far we have not paid any attention to the accuracy of the results.
 In general, a computation on a fixed mesh is not likely to be very accurate.
-There is a need for *adaptive mesh refinement (AMR)* algorithms that improve the quality of the approximation by refining mesh elements where the approximation is bad.
+There is a need for *adaptive mesh refinement (AMR)* that improves the quality of the approximation by refining mesh elements or increases the polynomial degree of approximation where the approximation is bad.

 Adaptive h-FEM and hp-FEM
 -------------------------